 5. Things to Avoid

-Avoid or limit your intake of:
+Avoid or at least limit your consumption of the following:

 Tolman Self Care.